brandon-rhodes/blog/texts/brandon/2013/example-pycon-proposals.rst

     By the time I finish a proposal,
     I feel about halfway done writing the talk.
-    The feeling is always hilariously inaccurate,
+    That feeling is always hilariously inaccurate,
-    but it does signal that a proposal has become detailed enough to demonstrate, not only to the committee but also to myself, that I have assembled enough material for a talk and have some idea of how to fit it into a half-hour.
+    but it hopefully signals the point at which
+    I have gotten enough detail into the proposal for the committee to imagine what the talk will be like.

-    I tend to outline each talk as a series of 5-minute chunks without worrying about more detailed minute-by-minute timing.
+    I tend to outline each talk in 5-minute chunks, without worrying about anything more detailed.
-    If each chunk of information can plausibly fill 5 minutes without taking *more* than 5 minutes to cover, then five chunks are enough to fill a 30-minute slot while leaving 5 minutes for questions at the end.
+    If each chunk can plausibly fill five minutes without taking more than five minutes to cover, then five chunks are enough to fill a 30-minute slot while leaving 5 minutes for questions at the end.

-    I suspect that the Mighty Dictionary talk was selected because, at each step, it describes a problem that then becomes the motivation for the material that follows.
+    I consider the Mighty Dictionary to be an especially strong proposal because, at each step, it describes a problem that then becomes the motivation for the material that follows.
     List lookup is too slow?
 Then we will index by hash!
-    The dictionary will fill?
-Then we will reallocate it!
+    The dictionary will gradually fill?
+Then we will allocate more space!
-    This keeps listeners engaged and helps them understand a design.
+    This pattern keeps listeners engaged,
+    and helps them understand the emerging design.
-    Too often, speakers present dry step-by-step descriptions of a technique without first explaining why.

 **“Learning Hosting Best Practices From WebFaction” (2010)** — `Accepted proposal